MaxBMitchell/Faucet-Fatigue-Apparatus/README.md

 * Provide a means for mounting the faucets in a manner similar to the handwash station.
 * Record the number of instances each tap was activated.

-### Theory of Operation (PRESENT)
+### Description of Operation (PRESENT)

-The apparatus executes sequence of two cycles which are repeated.
-During the first cycle air pressure is used to transfer water from the Pressure Vessel to the faucets.
-Instead of a human hand, pnuematic Actuators are used to asynchronously activate the faucets.
-Water exiting the faucets is accumulated in the Collection Tank.
+The apparatus executes serial sequence of two cycles which are repeated.
+During the first cycle air pressure is used to transfer water from the **Pressure Vessel** to the faucets.
+Instead of a human hand, pnuematic **Actuators** are used to asynchronously activate the faucets.
+Water exiting the faucets is accumulated in the **Collection Tank**.

-The second cycle begins when the water level in the Pressure Vessel is low.
-The pump will then transfer water from the collection tank and back into the Pressure Vessel.
-When the Pressure Vessel is full the second cycle is complete and first cycle will begin.
+The second cycle begins when the water level in the **Pressure Vessel** is low.
+Durign the second cycle the **Pump** transfers water from the **Collection Tank** and back into the **Pressure Vessel**.
+When the **Pressure Vessel** is full the second cycle is complete and first cycle will begin.

-* Pressure Vessel - supplies pressurized water to each faucet.
+* **Pressure Vessel** - A 75L stainless steel tank capable of being pressurized.
+This component supplies pressurized water to each faucet.
-* Collection Tank - accumulates water which has been dispensed from faucets.
+* **Collection Tank** - accumulates water which has been dispensed from faucets.
-* Actuators - pneumatic cylinders used to activate the faucets.
+* **Actuators** - pneumatic cylinders used to activate the faucets.
-* Pump - this is used to transfer water from the collection tank back into the pressure vessel.
+* **Pump** - this is used to transfer water from the collection tank back into the pressure vessel.